-- Rush Library will resume its baby book club and Irish conversation group in May. - The chess and scrabble clubs have restarted at Garristown Library. - Prosper Fingal have set up a creative writing group at Malahide Library and meet every Tuesday morning. - A Dyslexia Support Group for Parents will be held in Blanchardstown Library on the 3rd Thursday of every month from 6-7.50pm starting from May 19th.
+- Rush Library will resume its baby book club and Irish conversation group in May. - The chess and scrabble clubs have restarted at Garristown Library. - Prosper Fingal have set up a creative writing group at Malahide Library and meet every Tuesday morning. - A Dyslexia Support Group for Parents will be held in Blanchardstown Library on the 3rd Thursday of every month from 6tarting from May 19th.